rhiaro/questforbrothers/notes/places.md

 ### The Sourcelands

 A desolate wasteland in the middle of Balan, in between Tantonia and Tivnies.
 Technically part of Tantonia.
-Due to quirks of planetary alignments, the Source's energy is concentrated here over millennia and the radiation has rendered the area uninhabitable.
+It is thought that sue to quirks of planetary alignments, the Source's energy is concentrated here over millennia and the radiation has rendered the area uninhabitable.
 There are very ancient ruins there, so it wasn't always this way.
 Scientific expeditions and intrepid explorers who travel there rarely return.
 Rumours of populations of grotesque mutants from the Sourcelands are used to frighten Tantonian and Tivnish children.
 Mutants are generally depicted as blue-skinned, with wide bulging eyes and various bodily deformities.

+The island off the coast of the Sourcelands is *putch kah sin*, Forever Island.

 ### The White Sea